abramstyle/kaonjs/README.md

-# Kaon
+# kaon.js
-kaon is an react isomorphic app solution. it contains webpack build, hot reloading, code splitting and server side rendering.
+Kaon.js is an react isomorphic app solution. it contains webpack build, hot reloading, code splitting and server side rendering.

+# From
+Kaon is a Decepticon-controlled city-state in the southern hemisphere of Cybertron.
+Under Decepticon rule, its capitol is the fortress of Kolkular.

 # The pronounce
-/ki:æn/
+['keɑn]

 # The main stack
 - koa